Traffic buffer capability to speed up attack detection

-We’ve introduced a traffic buffer which stores every single packet received by FastNetMon in a very efficient storage and when we detect an attack (when some host actually crosses threshold) we use a traffic buffer to retrieve all flows or packets arriving in the network before attack detection.
-So we can immediately trigger a blackhole or BGP Flow Spec announce and we do not need to wait for more traffic to arrive.
+We’ve introduced a traffic buffer, storing every single packet received by FastNetMon in a very efficient storage.
+When FastNetMon detects an attack (when a host crosses a threshold), we use a traffic buffer to retrieve all flows or packets arriving in the network before attack detection.
+This way, we can immediately trigger a blackhole or BGP Flow Spec announce, and we do not need to wait for more traffic to arrive.

 It reduces attack detection time by at least 15-90 seconds.

-To use all capabilities on that page you need to upgrade FastNetMon to version 2.0.314.
+To use all capabilities on this page, you need to upgrade FastNetMon to version 2.0.314.

 sudo fcli set main traffic_buffer enable

 Traffic buffer will keep all traffic for sFlow, Netflow, IPFIX and Tera Flow protocols by default.
-To enable traffic buffer for port mirror you need to set this flag:
+To enable a traffic buffer for port mirror, you need to set this flag:

 sudo fcli set main traffic_buffer_port_mirror true

-But please be careful when you this option in non sampled port mirror setup as amount of packets will be enormous and it may degrade performance.
+Pay careful attention when using this option in a non-sampled port mirror setup, as the number of packets will be very high and it may degrade performance.
 We do recommend using this flag only for sampled port mirror setups.

 sudo fcli set main traffic_buffer_size 100000